Anne H. Ehrlich: The Population Bomb (1968)

-The wordings "the population bomb" have first been used in a widely distributed 1958 pamphlet by advertising professional and entrepreneur Hugh Moore.
+The phrase "population bomb" was first used in a 1958 pamphlet by advertising professional and entrepreneur Hugh Moore.
 The original edition of The Population Bomb began with this statement:

 The Ehrlichs argued that the human population was too great, and that while the extent of disaster could be mitigated, humanity could not prevent severe famines, the spread of disease, social unrest, and other negative consequences of overpopulation.
+Among these issues, Ehrlich and her husband expressed many concerns about deforestation and irrigation issues.

-By the end of the 1970s, this prediction proved to be incorrect.
+By the end of the 1970s, this prediction and many others throughout the text proved to be wildly incorrect.
 However, they continued to argue that societies must take strong action to decrease population growth in order to mitigate future disasters, both ecological and social.
+A 2012 retrospective in the peer-reviewed journal Demography noted that many of the book's predictions did not materialize, as global food production kept pace with population growth and poverty rates declined in much of the world.